Lawmakers in both parties lobby White House for a more targeted relief bill

 Republicans have been lukewarm to such arguments thus far.

-In an interview on Fox News Sunday ahead of the call with Deese, Romney called the nearly $2 trillion pricetag of Biden’s plan “pretty shocking,” while saying there were individual elements of it he could support.
+In an interview on Fox News Sunday ahead of the call with Deese, Sen. Mitt Romney (R-Utah) described the nearly $2 trillion price tag of Biden’s plan as “pretty shocking,” while saying there were individual elements of it he could support.

-In addition to a new round of $1,400 stimulus checks, the proposal includes an increase in and extension of emergency unemployment benefits set to expire in mid-March, and an increase in the federal minimum wage to $15 an hour — an item multiple Republicans have pointed to as problematic and unrelated to the coronavirus.
+In addition to a new round of $1,400 stimulus checks, the proposal includes an increase in and extension of emergency unemployment benefits set to expire in mid-March, and an increase in the federal minimum wage to $15 an hour — an item that multiple Republicans have pointed to as problematic and that GOP senators raised to White House officials as a point of concern, according to two people familiar with the meeting.
 It also includes hundreds of billions of dollars to assist schools in reopening safely and to boost testing capacity and vaccine manufacturing and distribution.

+If modeled after legislation passed by the House, the $1,400 stimulus checks would phase out for individuals who make $75,000 or more a year and families making $150,000 or more.
+But the phaseout level increases for families with larger numbers of children, creating a situation where a family with multiple children making more than $300,000 a year could still see some benefit, even if they have not suffered income loss during the pandemic.
+Multiple lawmakers on Sunday’s call raised this as a concern.

+“At least in my state, if you’re a household of five people with an income in excess of $300,000, it’s unlikely that you’ve been financially harmed by the pandemic,” Collins said.
+“Whereas lower-income workers and small businesses in the hospitality industry have been devastated.”

 Biden faces a difficult balancing act in pushing the proposal into law.
-The types of concessions that might be necessary to win support from Republicans like Romney would likely make the proposal smaller and less palatable to liberal lawmakers.
+The types of concessions that might be necessary to win support from Republicans like Collins and Romney would likely make the proposal smaller and less palatable to liberal lawmakers.
 Liberals are pushing for Biden to use special Senate rules to force through the package with only Democratic votes, but doing that would undercut Biden’s pledges to seek unity and bipartisan outcomes.

 The path ahead for the legislation is also complicated by unrelated disputes happening in the Senate, including the impending impeachment trial of former president Donald Trump.
 The Senate is split 50-50 between Democrats and Republicans, giving Democrats control because Vice President Harris can break ties — but giving Biden little room to maneuver.